intuitem/ciso-assistant-community/CONTRIBUTING.md

 ## Do you want to contribute to the code?

 - Please check our Contributor Licence Agreement first.
 Our bot will ask you to sign it on first contribution.

+## Do you want to create and share a library?

+- Have a look to the tools directory and its readme.
+A python script will help you create your library very simply from an Excel file.
+To share it with the community, make a PR, or contact us if you are not familiar with Github.